 ASAP.
 Sometimes you’ll need approval to join a group, and that takes time.

-2. Write a LinkedIn blog post about your webinar’s topic.
+2. Write relevant content for your LinkedIn blog post about your webinar’s topic.

-This’ll give you a solid SEO boost on top of direct exposure to your LinkedIn following.
-Writing a valuable blog post gives you a solid excuse to share your webinar without seeming salesy, and the readers who want to learn more will sign up for your webinar.
+That’ll give you a solid SEO boost on top of direct exposure to your LinkedIn following.
+Writing a valuable blog post with relevant content gives you a solid content marketing strategy to share your webinar without seeming salesy.
+Readers who want to learn more will sign up and fill in a LinkedIn registration form for your webinar.

 3. Share links to useful resources.

-Unfortunately, lots of people join LinkedIn groups just to promote and run.
+Unfortunately, lots of people join LinkedIn groups just to create a webinar post to promote and run.

 Don’t be that guy.